 Slice pulled at one of the bags under her eyes with a finger and grimaced.
 It felt like Hell had given her a year or two extra in return for assistance this time.

 There was a knock on her door, and she stopped her examination.

-‘You in there Miss?’
+‘You in there Miss Slice?’

 ‘I wasn’t sure if I should say anything; its odd timing, but there’s an opening at the local beauty parlour.
-The owner’s a friend of mine; and I mentioned your name.
+The owner’s a friend of mine and I mentioned your name.
 Come see me when you’re ready.
 I’ll give you the number.’

 Slice smiled, and glanced at the sheets, she’d have to throw them away before her landlord noticed the scorch marks.
 But it was a good start to the morning none the less.

 ‘Yes, but…I don’t know…it’s so soon.
-If it wasn’t for the rent being due and Benjamin needing a hip replacement I wouldn’t even be considering it.
+If it wasn’t for the rent being due and Porter needing a hip replacement I wouldn’t even be considering it.
 If I give you a booth and let you get on with it can you manage that?
 We’ll sort things out at the end of the week.
 The other girls will keep an eye on you.’

 ‘Why, what’s wrong?’

 The woman stared at a spot somewhere past Slice’s ear.